cjcarvajal/sentiment-analysis/README.md

 ### Getting predictions

-In the final part of the script, I use the trained model on the unclassified_features, which contains the vector representations of the reviews with no label discussed on [Preprocessing](#preprocessing) and save a new file with the text review and the predicted label.
+In the final part of the script, I use the trained model on the **unclassified_features**, which contains the vector representations of the reviews with no label discussed on [Preprocessing](#preprocessing) and save a new file with the text review and the predicted label.
 For example I get this predictions:

 | Text | Label |
 |------|-------|